Renewed fighting tests Gaza ceasefire and Israel briefly halts aid

 More bodies of hostages identified

 Both were believed to have been killed during the Hamas-led attack on southern Israel on Oct.
 7, 2023, which sparked the war.
-Engel's wife, Karina, and two of his three children were kidnapped and released in a ceasefire in November 2023.
+Engel's wife, Karina, and two of his three children were kidnapped and released in a November 2023 ceasefire.

 Hamas in the past week has handed over the remains of 12 hostages.

-Hamas' armed wing, the Qassam Brigades, said that it found the body of a hostage and would return it on Sunday “if circumstances in the field” allowed.
+Its armed wing, the Qassam Brigades, said it found the body of another hostage and would return it Sunday “if circumstances in the field” allowed.
 It warned that any escalation by Israel would hamper search efforts.

 Israel on Saturday pressed Hamas to fulfill its ceasefire role of returning the remains of all 28 deceased hostages, saying the Rafah border crossing between Gaza and Egypt would stay closed “until further notice."
 It was the only crossing not controlled by Israel before the war.

-Hamas says the war's devastation and Israeli military control of certain areas of Gaza have slowed the handover.
+Hamas says the war's devastation and Israeli military control of certain areas have slowed the handover.
 Israel believes Hamas has access to more bodies than it has returned.

 Israel has released 150 bodies of Palestinians back to Gaza, including 15 on Sunday, according to Gaza's Health Ministry.
 Israel has neither identified the bodies nor said how they died.
 The ministry posts photos of bodies on its website to help families attempting to locate loved ones.
 Some are decomposed and blackened.
 Some are missing limbs and teeth.